mjfdevere5/mac-setup/README.md

 ## Installation and new Mac setup

-1. Run through Apple's mandtory setup wizard.
+1. Run through Apple's mandatory setup wizard.

 1. Avoid opening too many Finder windows before you have set Finder defaults that you are happy with, because the windows you have already opened will retain their config.
 (My `.osx-defaults.sh` script, which is invoked by this playbook, sets most of my preferred defaults.)